SabreTools/NDecrypt/README.md

 - DevKeyX0x25
 - DevKeyX0x2C

 The last 4 are only required if you use the `-dev` flag.
 Once again, don't ask for these, please.
 If you're missing a required key, then things won't work.
 Don't blame me, blame society.
 Or something.
+And yes, I'll fix this being required across the board at some point.

 ## But does it work?